gardener/gardener-extension-provider-aws/BYO-GAPS.md

 1. **Gap A (Shape 2)** — reorder graph, cache subnet CIDRs in state, SG builder reads state.
 Closes Gaps A, B, K. Reduces Gap C to a no-op.
+   [Implemented on `byo-subnet3`.]
 2. **Gap F step 1** — change EFS rule's CIDR source to workers subnet in both modes.
-Depends on step 1 for BYO state availability.
+Depends on Gap A Shape 2 for BYO state availability.
-3. **Gap L + Gap F step 2** — drop all narrow per-zone rules (NodePort + EFS).
-   Rely on wide base rules and self-referencing rule.
+   [Implemented on `byo-subnet3`.]
-4. **Doc-1 through Doc-4** — proposal corrections and additions.
+3. **Doc-1 through Doc-4** — proposal corrections and additions.
-5. Individual review-thread items (Threads 1, 2, 5, 6, 8, 9, 10, 13) — order
+4. Individual review-thread items (Threads 1, 2, 5, 6, 8, 9, 10, 13) —
-   flexible, mostly independent.
+   order flexible, mostly independent.
-6. Validator hardening (Gaps D, E, I, J) — order flexible, some may fold into a single commit.
+5. Validator hardening (Gaps D, E, I, J) — order flexible, some may fold into a single commit.
-7. Test coverage (Gap H) — should ideally accompany Gap A but can also land later.
+6. Test coverage (Gap H) — should ideally accompany Gap A but can also land later.

+Deferred (not planned in this PR):

+- **Gap L** — drop the redundant narrow per-zone rules.
+Deferred because it breaks parity with the SG contents of existing managed clusters on `origin/master`; revisit if there is a concrete need to slim the SG.
+- **Gap N** — managed-mode IPv6 offsets for internal/public LB rules are
+  wrong.
+Silent bug (rules are redundant with base wide rules); accepted as-is with explicit code comments.

 Each commit corresponds to exactly one gap unless the doc note says otherwise.
 Agents should update the corresponding entry's `Status` to